LAION-AI/laion.ai/blog/datacomp.md

 ## DataComp ICCV Workshop

-Our workshop **Towards the Next Generation of Computer Vision Datasets** will be held at [ICCV 2023](https://iccv2023.thecvf.com/) in Paris.
+In conjunction with DataComp, we are also organizing a workshop at [ICCV 2023](https://iccv2023.thecvf.com/), titled **Towards the Next Generation of Computer Vision Datasets**.
 The workshop will showcase a series of DataComp submissions, along with other data-centric papers and multiple invited talks by experts in the field.
 Our call for papers is available at [https://www.datacomp.ai/workshop.html](https://www.datacomp.ai/workshop.html).

 ## Acknowledgements